 IoT is a rapidly growing market, and one of the challenges to companies embracing IoT is the lack of specialists who know and understand IoT's many complexities.

-Offered by the CCC, the IoT Foundation certification is considered one of the top IoT certifications available, covers principal IoT topics and is vendor-neutral.
+Offered by the CCC, the IoTF certification is considered one of the top IoT certifications available, covers principal IoT topics and is vendor neutral.

-The CCC certification covers six learning modules, including IoT security and governance, architecture, and monetization and business use cases.
+The CCC certification covers six learning modules, including basic concepts and technologies, business orientation, IoT architecture, implementation, security and governance, and business use cases.
 There are no prerequisites to take the course, but you're expected to have a grasp of cloud-related terms and concepts.